ORCID + Membership Benefits and Fees

 The Membership Equity Program also lowers the number of member organizations required to form a consortium to three (as opposed to five) for the initial year, ensuring you can start your consortium swiftly.

-Beginning January 2023, we are switching to a new tiered fee model to bring greater flexibility, equity, and sustainability while increasing adoption in underrepresented organizations and regions.
+To encourage maximum participation in ORCID we have switched to a new tiered fee model to bring greater flexibility, equity, and sustainability while increasing adoption in underrepresented organizations and regions.

 |Min members||Annual Fee per Member**|